jemin555/RemoteXApplication/README.md

 Thru Web7(Oj7) Programming Language Java/j2ee ,Dotnet, etc are connected.It will be revealed after the complete release of Remote X Application for Web7(OJ7),java,C#,python,etc.
+This Remote X Application  is a new  wisdom given by God Jehovah and Lord Jesus christ to me  at year 2020.